 As McKinsey reports, the drone activity value in the United States rose from $40 million in 2012 to $1 billion in 2017.
 It is estimated that drones would annually impact the USA’s GDP with $31 to $46 billion by 2026.

-The eCommerce industry is an incredibly competitive one, where customers will be choosing either by the best experience or by the best price offered.
-In addition to improved customer experience and shortened waiting time, drone delivery will bring automation to the delivery process, decreasing the delivery time and being able to reach all sorts of destinations despite their location, traffic jams and other similar issues.
+The eCommerce industry is an incredibly competitive one, where customers will be making choices either by the best experience or by the best price offered.
+In addition to improved customer experience and shortened waiting time, drone delivery will bring automation to the delivery process, decreasing the delivery time and being able to reach all sorts of destinations despite their location, traffic jams, and other similar issues.

 The process of connecting the drone to the store would require a number of various integrations.
 Thus, we addressed our technical specialist and asked him about the potential method to integrate smart drones with a Magento-powered store.

 An owner of a Magento-powered store has just purchased dozens of smart drones ready for delivery.
 The challenge lies in connecting the drones to the client’s ERP and sending notifications to the customer about the purchase status.
 Let’s break down the whole process of Magento integration and answer the burning question: how will drone delivery work?